-His commitment to the ideas and purpose of Learning for Well-being together with the relationships he forged has helped the foundation become what it is today.
-He continues to be an avid supporter of our work and in light of his invaluable contribution will always be an honorary member of our Foundation.
+He is former Chairman of the Foundation’s Board & former Board Member.
+His commitment to the ideas and purpose of Learning for Well-being together with the relationships he forged, has helped the Foundation become what it is today.
+He continues to be an avid supporter of our work and will always be an honorary member of our Foundation in light of his invaluable contribution.

 Colin Longhurst is a fellow of The Institute of Chartered Accountants in England and Wales (FCA), Dutch Register Accountant (RA).
 He kindly served pro-bono as the Financial Advisor and Secretary to the Board for eight years and has just recently stepped down from his post.
 His commitment to the team, expertise and clarity of mind were a great source of comfort and support which has helped the foundation become what is it today.
 Colin continues to follow the work of L4WB-F with interest and in the light of his invaluable contribution will always be an honorary member of the foundation.

 Activist for entrepreneurship and international relations in the European Union.